Church of the Nazarene: Historical and contemporary issues

 The Church of the Nazarene also takes a stance on a wide array of current moral and social issues, which is published in the Manual and online.
 These issues have included stances regarding human sexuality, theatrical arts, movies, social dancing, AIDS/HIV, and organ donation.
-On some matters, such as human sexuality, the church has said that homosexuality is a sin "subject to the wrath of God", and its stance on scientific discovery might be considered comparatively liberal.
+On some matters the church is very conservative, such as human sexuality; the church has said that homosexuality is a sin "subject to the wrath of God", and yet its stance on scientific discovery might be considered comparatively liberal.

-Consistent with the position of classical Nazarene theologian H. Orton Wiley, several contemporary Nazarene theologians, including Thomas Jay Oord, Michael Lodahl, and Samuel M. Powell, have endeavored to reconcile the theory of evolution with theology.
-There are an increasing number of Nazarene scientists who support theistic evolution, among them Karl Giberson, Darrel R. Falk, and Richard G. Colling, whose 2004 book, Random Designer, has been controversial within the denomination since 2007.
-At the most recent General Assembly, held in Orlando, Florida, in July 2009, there was extended debate on a resolution to adopt a more fundamentalist view of the doctrine of Creation based on a more literal view of the Bible.
-This resolution was defeated resoundingly.
+Consistent with the position of classical Nazarene theologian H. Orton Wiley, several contemporary Nazarene theologians, have endeavored to reconcile the theory of evolution with theology.
+There are an increasing number of Nazarene scientists who support theistic evolution, among them Karl Giberson, Darrel R. Falk, and Richard G. Colling.
+The 2009 General Assembly, delegates reaffirmed the Church's existing position after extended debate.

 Throughout its history, the Church of the Nazarene has maintained a stance supporting total abstinence from alcohol and any other intoxicant, including cigarettes.
 Primary Nazarene founder Bresee was active in the Prohibition cause.
 Although this continues to be debated, the position remains in the church.
 While the church does not consider alcohol itself to be the cause of sin, it recognizes that intoxication and the like are a 'danger' to many people, both physically and spiritually.
 Historically, the Nazarene Church was founded in order to help the poor.
 Alcohol, gambling and the like, and their addictions, were cited as things that kept people poor.
 So in order to help the poor, as well as everyone else, Nazarenes have traditionally abstained from those things.
 Also, a person who is meant to serve an example to others should avoid the use of them, in order not to cause others to stray from their "walk with God", as that is considered a sin for both parties.